Grass Livery, DIY, Part or Full — Which Type of Livery Is Right for Your Horse?

 When you're choosing, think about both sides.
 Your routine matters.
 Your horse's needs matter more.

-Use the livery type filter to see only yards offering the arrangement that suits you — grass, DIY, part, or full.
+Use the livery type filter on search to see only yards offering the arrangement that suits you: grass, DIY, part, or full.
+To compare what's available in a specific area, browse livery yards by county.
 Not sure what to look for on a visit?
 Read our guide on what to check when visiting a livery yard.

 Frequently Asked Questions

 What is the difference between part livery and full livery?
-Full livery means the yard handles all daily care — feeding, mucking out, turnout, rugging.
-Part livery splits the responsibilities, typically with the yard covering feeds and basic checks and the owner handling exercise and additional care.
-Exactly what's included in part livery should be specified in the contract.
+Full livery means the yard handles all daily care: feeding, mucking out, turnout, rugging.
+Part livery splits the responsibilities, with the yard covering feeds and basic checks and the owner handling exercise and additional care.
+What's included in part livery should be specified in the contract.

 Is DIY livery suitable for a competition horse?
 It can be, if you have time to manage everything yourself or have reliable help.
 But DIY livery requires daily presence and a high degree of self-sufficiency.
 A horse in regular competition prep often benefits from the consistency that comes with part or full livery.

 What is working livery and is it a good idea?
 Working livery involves your horse doing some work for the yard (lessons, hacks) in exchange for reduced fees.
 It can work well for suitable horses with a thorough written agreement.
-Without that agreement, the risks — overwork, injury, disputes — tend to outweigh the savings.
+Without that agreement, the risks of overwork, injury, and disputes tend to outweigh the savings.

 Can I switch livery types at the same yard?
-Many yards can accommodate a change, particularly between DIY and part livery.
+Many yards can accommodate a change, between DIY and part livery.
 It depends on the yard's capacity and whether their routine supports flexible arrangements.
-Discuss it with the yard owner before you assume a switch is possible — get any agreement to change in writing.
+Discuss it with the yard owner before you assume a switch is possible.
+Get any agreement to change in writing.